H0sCh13/ShortCommands/README.md

 - list process (tasklist)
 - kill process (tasklist /F /PID [PROCESS])

-While killing processes it is also possible to kill a certain process without having to type in the file extension in Powershell, since it is already implemented in the code.
+While killing processes it is also possible to kill a certain process without having to type in the file extension in Powershell, since it is already implemented in the code, although beforehand the path needs to be configured.